AACOE Administrative information

 It is recommended that you complete your pre-course assignments prior to attending the first day of class, including the Math Refresher – Click Here

-If you are in a “TDY en route” status, and taking leave before or after the courses, ensure your leave time is appropriately incorporated on your DA form 1610 or have completed DA form 31(s) with an assigned control number from your losing unit.
+If you are in a “TDY en route” status, and taking leave before or after the courses, ensure your leave time is appropriately incorporated on your DA form 1610 or have completed DA form 31(s) with an assigned control number from your losing unit (Your leave form should cover the period from the time you depart your current duty station until you sign into your final destination).
 Settlement of both pre and post course leave will be completed upon arrival at your permanent duty station.

 If you have a physical profile, bring the documentation.